nodejs/node/doc/api/fs.md

 Test whether or not the given path exists by checking with the file system.
 It throws when check is impossible, such as encountering permission issue.

-Note that using `fsPromises.exists` only proves that whether the given file path existed at some time between calling and resolving `exists` due to the nature of asynchronous operation.
+Using `fsPromises.exists` only proves that whether the given file path existed at some time between calling and resolving `exists` due to the nature of asynchronous operation.